Being aware of the warning signs of cancer in dogs and cats can help you catch it more quickly.

 2. Weight Loss

-Cancer speeds up the metabolism in your dog or cat, which results in rapid weight loss.
+Cancer in dogs or cats can speeds up your pet’s metabolism, which results in rapid weight loss.
 If by monitoring you do notice the difference in weight, then take your pet to have a veterinary exam and some blood work done.

 3. Lethargy, low energy

-Cancer can affect multiple organs.
+Cancer in dogs or cats can affect multiple organs.
 When this happens, your pet may experience a loss in energy, discomfort and weakness in the body.

 You should know the eating habits of your pet.
 There are multiple reasons for a lack of appetite, such as dental disease and organ dysfunction; there’s always an underlying reason as to why your pet has lost his/her appetite.
 It may not be cancer related and it may be an oral tumor, which can cause your pet great discomfort to eat and swallow.